Kwasi633/gifted_chat/README.md

 # gifted_chat
-Building a real time chat app using react-native cli and Parse.
+Building a real time chat app using react-native cli, Parse and WebSockets.